uthcode/learntosolveit/source/python.rst

 One of the important changes when adhering to RFC3986 is parsing of IPv6 addresses.

-CacheFTPHandler testcasesare hard to write.  played around with pdb module today to debug this issue. pdb is really helpful.
+CacheFTPHandler testcases are hard to write.

 Here's how the control goes.